5 We Tried: We Search for the Best Poke at Tamashiro Market

 $9.95 per pound

-This is a straightforward but killer combo: fresh swordfish, with both green and white onions, complemented by a ginger sauce.
+This is a straightforward but killer combo: fresh blue marlin or a‘u in Hawaiian, with both green and white onions, complemented by a ginger sauce.
 It’s light, refreshing and easy on the wallet, often weighing in around $9.95 a pound or about half the cost of ‘ahi.
 If you don’t fancy ginger, kajiki is also offered in onion and oka (with coconut milk, cucumber and tomato) as well as special flavors that the poke chefs dream up.

 $19.95 per pound